 VOLKER MILCH had opened a new chapter in 2019: The music moves predominantly in the genres of indiepop, indietronic and dance.
 In the last year, guitar sounds find more entry into the music.
 Volker Milch relies on English-speaking sample parts predominantly of female singers.
-The eighth single 'Human Nature' was released on 18th of February.
+His new single 'I'm So Free' is out now on all the usual streaming links.

 Revival Synth caught up with Chris to ask him about the past, present, and the future.